Regateiro/ATBCrafter/README.md

 Makes the application click on the Begin Synthesis button as soon as it appears.
 The button should be visible when the application starts executing.

-### Finishing a collectable craft.
-`Usage:` /collect \<time\>

-`Example:` /collect 2000

-Makes the application click on the configured accept collectable button after <time> has elapsed.
-Since for now it is necessary to wait a set amount of time, finishing a collectable could fail on a big lag spike.
-A generous <time> setting is recommended if lag spikes are frequent.

 ### Configuring the quality detection.
 `Usage:` /qualityConfig